dje4om/puppet-influxdb_reporter/README.md

 Requirements
 ------------

-This has been tested with this versions but it should work with older versions:
+This has been tested with this versions but it should work with older versions of Puppet:

 * Puppet 4.2.2
 * PuppetServer 2.1.1
 * InfluxDB 0.9.4.2
 * Gem influxdb 0.2.2

-Will be tested:
+Will be tested soon:

 * Puppet 3.7.x / 3.8.x
 * Passenger Master & PuppetServer 1.1.2